 - In the past, violence has erupted in Kingston with little or no warning.
 In Kingston, you should be vigilant, take precautions to ensure your safety and comply with instructions from relevant security authorities, due to high levels of lawlessness and gang violence.

 - You should avoid demonstrations and large public gatherings in Jamaica as they may turn violent, possibly involving the use of firearms.
-Authorities may impose curfews.
+Authorities may impose curfews at short notice.

 - Australia has a Consulate in Kingston headed by an Honorary Consul, which provides limited consular assistance (not including the issue of passports).
 The Australian High Commission in Trinidad and Tobago provides full consular assistance to Australians in Jamaica.
-See under Where to get help for more information.
+See Where to get help.